BlackHoleTeam-BHT/DoctorTech/_README.md

 npm install
 npm start

-After running all these command the dev environment should be running
+After running all these commands the dev environment should be running

 ### Roadmap